danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 ```

-Give a score to each team's tweet recorded. <br>
+Use the above scoring function to give a score to each team's tweet recorded. <br>

 ```r
 orioles.scores <- score.sentiment(orioles.text, pos.words,